3lchanguit0/3lchanguit0/README.md

 # 3𝖑𝖈𝖍𝖆𝖓𝖌𝖚𝖎𝖙0

-**3lchanguit0** is a centralized firmware management terminal and penetration testing dashboard/multi-tool designed for **Kali Linux**.
+**3lchanguit0** is a centralized security tool management terminal and pentesting dashboard designed for **Kali Linux**.
 It unifies powerful offensive security tools into a single, minimalist interface that replicates the **GNOME Desktop Environment** found in modern Kali distributions.

 ---